Walter Norborne (died 1684)

+Early life

-Norborne was the son of Walter Norborne of Hilmarton and his wife Mary Chivers, daughter of Henry Chivers of Quemerford and his wife Elizabeth Seacole of Milton, Oxfordshire.
+Norborne was the son of Walter Norborne of Hilmarton, near Calne in Wiltshire, and his wife Mary Chivers, daughter of Henry Chivers of Quemerford and his wife Elizabeth Seacole of Milton, Oxfordshire.
 His father was a Royalist MP for Calne.

+Career and death

 In February 1679, Norborne was elected Member of Parliament for Calne and sat until August 1679.
 In 1681 he was re-elected MP for Calne and sat until his death in 1684.

 Norborne was killed in a duel with an Irishman at the fountain at Middle Temple in September 1684.

+Personal life

 Norborne married Frances Bacon, daughter of Sir Edmund Bacon and his wife Elizabeth Crane.
-He left two daughters, Elizabeth who married Edward Devereux, Viscount Hereford and Susan who married Sir Ralph Hare.
+He left two daughters: Elizabeth, who married Edward Devereux, Viscount Hereford; and Susan, who married Sir Ralph Hare.
 The family estate was divided equally between them.